 The student will provide to the Qualifying Examination Committee a written dissertation project proposal that describes his or her research topic, summarizes progress to date, and outlines what he or she proposes to do, why it is relevant, and what will be learned.
 The Qualifying Examination Committee will receive this document no later than 4 weeks before the scheduled oral qualifying exam.
-The oral exam will include two parts: a presentation of the proposed dissertation research and assessment of the candidate's competence to pursue it, and a structured oral examination on graduate course materials and topics related to the proposed research.
+The oral exam will include two parts: a presentation of the proposed dissertation research and assessment of the candidate's competence to pursue it, and a structured oral examination on graduate course materials (based on results of the core-knowledge exam) and topics related to the proposed research.
 The student must be registered in the semester of the examination.

 Although the formal Qualifying Examination for candidacy ordinarily is conducted in a single day, the Committee may meet intermittently over a longer period, and may decide to reexamine the student on one or more topics after a specified interval.
-When the Committee meets to conduct the oral Qualifying Examination, it must report to the Graduate Council via the Vice Provost and Dean of Graduate Education within 30 days.
+When the Committee meets to conduct the oral Qualifying Examination, it must file the Qualifying Examination Report so that the results are reported to the Graduate Council via the Vice Provost and Dean of Graduate Education within 30 days.
 Upon completion of the qualifying examination and all other Graduate Group requirements for Advancement to Candidacy, the results should be submitted to the Graduate Division on the Qualifying Examination Report Form.
 The Qualifying Examination Report Form must be signed by all committee members at the time the candidacy examination is concluded and submitted even if the student failed the examination.
-Prior to convening a student committee for advancement to candidacy exam, the Faculty Advisor, the Graduate Group Chair, and the graduate student must sign the Statement on Conflict of Interest form that is included in the Advancement to Candidacy for the Degree of Doctor of Philosophy form.
-If the unanimous recommendation of the Committee is favorable, the student must pay the current advancement to candidacy fee to the campus Cashier's Office that will validate the advancement to candidacy form.
-The student must then submit the advancement to candidacy form to the Graduate Division.
-The candidate and graduate program will be notified of formal advancement and the appointment of a Doctoral Committee.
-Advancement to Candidacy begins with the first academic term following completion of all requirements (including submission of all forms).

-The primary advisor may observe the oral exam and provide some information to the committee.
+The primary advisor may participate in the oral exam and provide information to the committee.
 The advisor is encouraged to ask probing questions, but the purpose of the exam is to establish the competency level of the student, so if the advisor answers questions on behalf of the student, this must be viewed as a competency deficiency on the part of the student.